ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection := Preconnection.InitiateWithSend(messageData, messageContext?, timeout?)
 ~~~

-Whenever possible, a messageContext should be provided to declare the message passed to InitiateWithSend
+Whenever possible, a messageContext should be provided to declare the Message passed to InitiateWithSend
-as idempotent.
+as `Safely Replayable`.
 This allows the transport system to make use of 0-RTT establishment in case this is supported
 by the available protocol stacks.
 When the selected stack(s) do not support transmitting data upon connection
 establishment, InitiateWithSend is identical to Initiate() followed by Send().